Konomi-11/Konomi-11/README.md

 - 👋 Hi, I’m @Konomi-11
 - 👀 I’m interested in coding, music, movie, comedy, and physics.
-- 🌱 I’m currently learning Azure and test analytics.
+- 🌱 I’m currently learning Azure and Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...